ksindi/ksindi/working_with_kamil.md

 1. The creation has helped me identify and refine my thoughts and values.
 1. Hopefully this will help you understand me better and help us work together.
+1. This isn't a substitute for us getting to know each other.
+Feel free to not read this.

 ## Management Style